Manaslu Circuit Trek - 15 Days

 A porter can carry a maximum load of 30 Kg depending on the individual.
 Some will carry less but the weight of the load can vary as per the Manaslu route, destination, and the porter himself.
 Most porters carry loads around 15 to 20 Kg but make sure to have a talk with them beforehand and inform them about the weight they are supposed to carry.
 The official guideline given by Trekking Agency Association of Nepal (TAAN) is 25 Kg per porter.
 Making people carry more than 30 Kg, even if they are willing to, can be taken as rude or inconsiderate so, be mindful of this fact.

-• Is any permission needed for Manaslu circuit trek?
+• Is any permission needed for Manaslu Circuit Trek?

 Yes, a special registered permit is needed.
 You can't trek in the Manaslu area without any permission.
 Those permits are issued by your trusted agencies from the government.
 Additionally, you have to take a local people(guide) to accompanied your trek journey.
 No freelancer can take you on the trek.

-• How difficult is to trek on Manaslu?
+• How difficult is Manaslu Circuit Trek?

 Manaslu lies at an altitude of 8163m (26781 ft) with off beaten and adventurous trek in Nepal.
 It is one of the popular jewels to attract the trekkers by its natural beauty, majestic snowcapped mountains over 21000 ft as well as six different climatic zones.
 However, due to its altitude, trekkers find the routes moderately difficult and challenging during their trek journey.
 Similarly, you need to trek 15 to 20 km each day for 12 to 14 days to capture the entire trekking memories of your Manaslu circuit.